26°CSiberut Island

 HVDC Submarine Cable: Manufacturing & Transmission

-The mainland district includes a dedicated facility for the manufacture of HVDC (High-Voltage Direct Current) submarine cables — one of the most critical and supply-constrained components in the global clean energy transition.
-The cable transmission programme is planned in three phases: an initial 150MW capacity connection between the mainland district and Siberut Island, expanding to 300MW, and reaching a full 400MW transmission capacity in the third phase.
-The manufacturing facility serves both the internal programme and the wider regional market — Indonesia's national electrification drive and ASEAN's appetite for cross-border renewable energy trade create sustained demand.
+The mainland district includes a dedicated facility for the manufacture of HVDC (High-Voltage Direct Current) submarine cables - one of the most critical and supply-constrained components in the global clean energy transition.
+The transmission programme is sized around a 300MW initial HVDC rating with a future upgrade path to 400MW, allowing the interconnector to scale with the Phase 2 and Phase 3 geothermal generation ramp.
+The manufacturing facility serves both the internal programme and the wider regional market - Indonesia's national electrification drive and ASEAN's appetite for cross-border renewable energy trade create sustained demand.

 Energy as Ecosystem Infrastructure